jzstark/jzstark.github.io/index.markdown

 <img src="/images/stark.jpg" style="float:right;width:200px;margin-left:20px">

-I am a Post-doc working at the Cooperative Autonomous Systems Groups of Karlsruhe Institute of Technology.
+I am a Post-doc working at the [Cooperative Autonomous Systems Group](https://cas.aifb.kit.edu/) of Karlsruhe Institute of Technology.
 I acquired my PhD at the [Computer Laboratory](https://www.cl.cam.ac.uk/), University of Cambridge (affiliated with Corpus Christi College), supervised by [Professor Jon Crowcroft](https://www.cl.cam.ac.uk/~jac22/).

-I am interested in using scientific computation methods in real-world applications, e.g. autonomous driving, for performance optimization.
-Such methods vary from basic integration / linear algebra / statistics to advanced numerical methods such as algorithmic differentiation, optimization, regression, deep learning, etc. I'm interested in how application performance can be improved on various levels: from cache and tile optimization on CPU/GPU hardware to computation graph management and then to the collaboration among swarm of edge computation devices.
-It is always exciting to see how theoretical research can be utilized to achive signficant optimization and impact in real-world industries.
+My passion lies in the application of AI/ML and mathematical/numerical computing in real-world systems, with a strong focus on making them run faster and more efficiently from both the software and hardware perspectives.

-I have been actively participating in the development of [Owl](https://ocaml.xyz/), a scientific computing library that is widely used as the de-facto numerical library in the [OCaml](https://ocaml.org) community, as a main developer and now as project leader.
+I have been actively participating in the [Owl](https://ocaml.xyz/) project, first as a main developer and now as project leader.
+Owl is a scientific computing and deep learning library that is widely used in the [OCaml](https://ocaml.org) community, just like NumPy/SciPy in the Python world.
+I've designed and optimized this system on various levels.

 I'm an author of three books published by Springer, two about the Owl system and one about enterprise architecture and analytics.
+Currently I'm writing another book (to be published by Wiley) that aims to give a holistic view  on the autonomous driving industry, from the perspectives of technology, business, and regulations.

 I am always glad to face new challenges.
-I have been practising Kendo in the [University of Cambridge Kendo Society](http://kendo.soc.srcf.net/) for three years.
+I have been practising [Kendo](https://de.wikipedia.org/wiki/Kend%C5%8D) for years.
 I have also participated in the [STIMULUS programme](https://stimulus.maths.org/) as volunteer to assist teaching computer science to pupils in local schools.
+A recent personal achievement is finishing the full [Lake Constance](https://en.wikipedia.org/wiki/Lake_Constance) cycle route.